 ‘stores’) in order to obtain a replacement bag.

 Hemingway is furious with Mike and his

-makes out”.
+he makes out”.
 Struggling to explain the process, he tries to describe

-how the machine seems to work on a “one way only” basis.
-Al queries whether
+how the machine had apparently worked on a “one way only” basis.

 “How indeed”, Al says breezily, “Well,